Value-Based Care (VBC): Healthcare Overview and FAQ

 Written by Kerry Larkey, MSN, RN Content Writer, IntelyCare

-Value-based care (VBC) is a healthcare delivery model that prioritizes patient health outcomes by reimbursing providers (e.g., physicians and healthcare facilities) based on quality results instead of the number of services provided.
+The value-based care (VBC) healthcare delivery model prioritizes patient health outcomes by reimbursing providers (e.g., physicians and healthcare facilities) based on quality results instead of the number of services provided.

 Models for healthcare in the U.S. have historically based payments on the number of services (e.g., office visits, treatments, and procedures) provided.
 These “fee-for-service” models incentivize providers to increase the number of services to maximize reimbursement.
-For example, a facility that performs three services for an admitted patient will be reimbursed for three, but if the patient received 10 services, 10 will be reimbursed.
+For example, a facility that performs three services for an admitted patient will be reimbursed for three, but if the patient received nine services, nine will be reimbursed.

-What is VBC, and what makes it different from other healthcare payment models?
-Newer value-based care payment models reward providers for the outcomes of their services.
+So, how are VBC healthcare reimbursements different from other healthcare payment models?
+Newer value-based healthcare payment models reward providers for the outcomes of their services.
 The facility above would have to demonstrate that the services improved the patient’s health, using measurements related to the condition treated and expected outcomes.
 In other words, the increase in services wouldn’t automatically increase reimbursements for that hospital stay.

-In the 1980s, the Centers for Medicare and Medicaid Services (CMS) were instrumental in shifting toward value-based care to improve the quality of care.
+In the 1980s, the Centers for Medicare and Medicaid Services (CMS) was instrumental in shifting toward care that was value-based in an effort to improve quality.
 Medicare initiated a payment system to pay hospitals a fixed amount for patient care based on a diagnosis-related group (DRG).
 In the 2010s, additional Value-Based Purchasing (VBP) programs were added to further drive health outcomes and reduce costs.
-In a final push, CMS established the goal to have 100% of its traditional Medicare beneficiaries receiving healthcare through value-based programs by the year 2030.
+In a final push, CMS established the goal to have 100% of its traditional Medicare beneficiaries receiving healthcare through VBC programs by the year 2030.

-We’ve answered the question, What is VBC? by reviewing the purpose and history of value-based care systems.
-Now, we’ll answer some of the most frequently asked questions pertaining to this healthcare payment model.
+We’ve reviewed the purpose and history of the value-based healthcare model.
+Now, we’ll answer some of the most frequently asked questions pertaining to this particular payment model.

-What measures of success are providers accountable for under value-based care?
+What measures of success are providers accountable for under VBC?

-Success is measured in several key areas, including:
+Success is measured in several key areas, primarily quality, cost, and equity.

 Success Metrics